FEI Paraequestrian Dressage

 International FEI competitions run over three to six days.
 Three tests are ridden by each rider.
 On day one they ride the Team Test in their grade, on day two the Individual Championship Test, and on day three the Freestyle to Music test.

-* and ** competitions have the option to use the FEI Novice dressage test for each grade,
+Competitions also have the option to use the FEI Novice dressage test for each grade.

-The new 2010 FEI Para Equestrian Dressage tests can be downloaded from FEI.org for general use.
+The new 2013 FEI Para Equestrian Dressage tests can be downloaded from FEI for general use.

 — Info supplied by A Mastin Moore